-- Low credit exception: Bonds always carry 12-months ECL if they have a low credit risk at the reporting date (i.e. stage 1).
-The Bank uses the low credit risk exception for bonds which are graded as investment grade (BB+ and above) based on internal rating. - Internal rating: only applicable if the first tier is not met.
+Low credit exception: Bonds always carry 12-months ECL if they have a low credit risk at the reporting date (i.e. stage 1).
+The Group uses the low credit risk exception for bonds which are BB+ and above based on internal rating.
+Internal rating: only applicable if the first tier is not met.
 This is a relative assessment comparing the Probability of Default (PD) at initial recognition to the PD at the reporting date.
-The Bank makes the assessment on a facility level at each reporting period. - Management assessment: Finally management reviews and assesses the significant increase in credit risk for financial assets at an individual and a portfolio level.
+The Group makes the assessment on a facility level at each reporting period.

+Management assessment: Finally management reviews and assesses the significant increase in credit risk for financial assets at an individual and a portfolio level.